-The key points of the report(5): Storage at off-site
+The key points of the draft report(5): Storage at off-site

-- If ALPS treated water would be stored at off-site, - Legally compliant transfer facilities would be required. - Consensus would be needed from the municipalities where a possible transfer route would be located. - At a storage site, operation license and approval of local municipalities would be needed. - The transfer of ALPS treated water to off-site would require significant preparation a wide range of coordination in advance and considerable period of time.
+- Legally compliant transfer facilities would be required if ALPS treated water is to be transferred. - ✓ Consensus would be needed from the municipalities where a possible transfer route would be located. - At a storage site, operation license and approval of local municipalities would be needed. - The transfer of ALPS treated water to off-site would require significant preparation a wide range of coordination in advance and considerable period of time.